-The Company recorded finance expenses of \$2,467,000 during the three months ended 30 September 2014, compared with \$292,000 during the same period in 2013.
-During the nine months ended 30 September 2014, the Company recorded finance expenses of \$5,451,000, compared with \$856,000 during the comparative period in 2013.
-The increase in finance expense in 2014 was due to increased debt outstanding at a higher interest rate and the amortization of deferred expenses related to the extension of the Company's Finance Facility provided by Macquarie Bank from 30 June 2014 to 30 June 2015.
+During 2014, the Company recorded finance expenses of \$7,790,000, compared with \$2,202,000 in 2013.
+The increase in finance expense in 2014 was due to increased debt outstanding at a higher interest rate, the amortization of deferred expenses related to the extension of the Company's Finance Facility provided by Macquarie Bank to 30 June 2015, costs related to the remaining amount payable to Rio Tinto and the provision recorded on the buyback of the Macquarie Bank royalty.

-In November 2013, the third \$5,000,000 tranche under the credit facility was drawn down bringing the total outstanding to \$25,000,000.
+In November 2013, the third \$5,000,000 tranche under the Macquarie Bank Finance Facility was drawn down bringing the total outstanding to \$25,000,000.
 On 31 March 2014, the Company drew down the final \$5,000,000 under the Macquarie Bank Finance Facility bringing the total debt outstanding under the facility to \$30,000,000.
+Interest expense recorded on the Finance Facility, which was calculated at a rate of LIBOR plus 5%, was \$1,536,000 (2013 - \$1,163,000).

 During June 2014, the Company announced that it had negotiated a one-year extension to the Macquarie Bank Finance Facility.
-In addition to the existing terms, which remained unchanged, there was an upfront fee of \$1,500,000 payable and the Company issued 26,000,000 options and the existing 18,786,525 options held by Macquarie Bank were cancelled upon the issuance of the new options.
+In addition to the existing terms, which remained unchanged, there was an upfront fee of \$1,500,000 payable and the Company issued 26,000,000 options.
+The existing 18,786,525 options held by Macquarie Bank were cancelled upon the issuance of the new options.
 The 26,000,000 options expire on 30 June 2016 and have an exercise price of \$0.176.
 The grant date fair value of the options, estimated using the Black-Scholes option pricing model, was \$1,629,000, and was based on the following assumptions: common share price of \$0.176; expected dividend yield of 0%; expected volatility of 60%; risk-free interest rate of 0.5%; and, an expected life of two years from the date of issue.

-The cost of the one-year extension, including both the estimated value of the options of \$1,629,000 and the upfront fee of \$1,500,000, was deferred and will be expensed over the one-year extension.
-During the three months ended 30 September 2014, \$782,000 of the deferred amount was charged to finance expense.
+The cost of the one-year extension, including both the estimated value of the options of \$1,629,000 and the upfront fee of \$1,500,000, was deferred and are being expensed over the one-year extension.
+During 2014, \$1,565,000 of the deferred amount was charged to finance expense.

-During the nine months ended 30 September 2014, the Company also recorded interest expense totalling \$759,000 related to the payment due to Rio Tinto in connection with the Ollachea Gold Project.
-Additionally, if Rio Tinto does not sell any of the 44,126,780 ordinary shares of Minera IRL during the one-year period from the 11 January 2014 issue date Rio Tinto will be paid an incentive bonus equal to 10% of the initial value of the shares.
-The Company made a provision of \$744,000 against this expected liability during the three months ended 31 March 2014.
+During 2014, the Company also recorded interest expense totalling \$1,010,000 (2013 - \$624,000) related to the payment due to Rio Tinto in connection with the Ollachea Gold Project.
+Additionally, under the revised Mining Rights Transfer Contract for the Ollachea property it was stipulated that if Rio Tinto did not sell any of the 44,126,780 ordinary shares of Minera IRL during the one-year period from the 11 January 2014 issue date Rio Tinto would be paid an incentive bonus equal to 10% of the initial value of the shares.
+The Company made a provision of \$744,000 against this expected liability during 2014 and the payment was made with proceeds from the COFIDE Bridge Financing loan.

-Additional details on the payment due to Rio Tinto are provided below in the section entitled, "Liquidity and Capital Resources - Ollachea Property Payment Due to Rio Tinto".
+Additional details on the final payments due to Rio Tinto are provided below in the section entitled, "Liquidity and Capital Resources - Ollachea Property Payment Due to Rio Tinto".

-During the three months ended 30 September 2014, the Company incurred costs of \$341,000 in brokerage fees related to the sale of bonds received on the disposal of Minera IRL Patagonia.
+During 2014, the Company incurred costs of \$341,000 in brokerage fees related to the sale of bonds received on the disposal of Minera IRL Patagonia.
 To facilitate the receipt of the proceeds on the sale of Minera IRL Patagonia outside of Argentina it was agreed that bonds for the sale price would be received by Minera IRL and then subsequently sold outside of Argentina.
 A 3% commission was incurred on the purchase and sale of these bonds.